 The commission payable to the Chairman & Managing Director and the Whole-time Directors are based on the performance criteria laid down by the Board which broadly considers the profits earned by your Company for the financial year.
-The members of the Nomination and Remuneration Committee has approved and recommended to the Board the remuneration in the form of minimum remuneration to be paid within the limits specified as per Sections 196 and 197 read with Schedule V and all other applicable provisions of the Companies Act, 2013.
-On basis of these recommendations the Board has approved the remuneration in the form of minimum remuneration to be paid to Mr. Shrikant Zaveri, Chairman & Managing

-Director; Ms. Binaisha Zaveri and Ms. Raashi Zaveri, Whole-time Directors of your Company.
+The members of the Nomination and Remuneration Committee has approved and recommended to the Board the remuneration to be paid within the limits specified as per Sections 196 and 197 read with Schedule V and all other applicable provisions of the Companies Act, 2013.
+On basis of the recommendations of Nomination and Remuneration Committee, the Board has approved the remuneration to be paid to Mr. Shrikant Zaveri, Chairman & Managing Director; Ms. Binaisha Zaveri and Ms. Raashi Zaveri, Whole-time Directors of your Company.